sandstorm-io/sandstorm-app-market/README.md

 bash -x update-myself.sh
 ```

+This script:

+- Downloads the latest code

+- Uses a known-working sandstorm-0.tar.xz to slipstream the market into

+- Builds a market bundle

+- Tests that it works by launching it on localhost:6082

+- Switches the deployment to use it.

 ### Release process: Details

 Our release process for the app market involves taking a Sandstorm bundle, ripping out the Sandstorm front-end, and inserting the App Market code in its place.
 It turns out the Sandstorm bundle-runner is an excellent way to run arbitrary Meteor apps for the same reasons that it is an excellent way to run Sandstorm itself: